josepedro/wedding-gallery/README.md

 ### Home Screen as Visitor

 As visitor, you will see only photos that were approved by site's owner login (groom and bride access).
 You can upload images but you have to wait groom or bride to approve.
+As well, you can sort photos by like's number or date's upload by pressing "Upload at Sort by" or "Likes Sort by".

 ![Home Screen](images_demo/visitor_home.png)